 The Best Lemon Bars

 Calling all lemon lovers!
-These luscious lemon bars are the perfect balance of sweet and tart, with the ideal crust-to-filling ratio.
-With a crisp, buttery shortbread crust and a silky, bright lemon curd filling, these easy lemon bars are simply the best and are sure to be your new favorite.
+These luscious lemon bars are the perfect balance of sweet and tart with the ideal crust-to-filling ratio.
+With a crisp, buttery shortbread crust and a silky, bright lemon curd filling, these easy lemon bars are simply the best.
+The extra thick and creamy filling is nestled on top of an irresistibly rich crust and dusted with confectioners’ sugar for a mouthwatering and utterly delicious treat that's sure to be your new favorite.

 1 cup + 2 Tbsp granulated sugar

 3 large eggs + 3 large egg yolks

 ⅔ cup fresh lemon juice (about 4 lemons)

 4 Tbsp salted butter, cubed

 Confectioners’ sugar (for dusting)